xufan-zhai/CNN-Classification-on-Cifar10/README.md

 # CNN-Classification-on-Cifar10
-CNN and Fully Connected layers tested on datasets cifar-10
+CNN and Fully Connected layers experiments on datasets cifar-10